Action Engine: Automatic Workflow Generation in FaaS: Introduction

+The rapid advancements in Large Language Models (LLMs) have demonstrated remarkable capabilities in understanding and generating human-like text.
+More recently, LLMs have evolved to interact with external tools, called tool-augmented LLMs \cite{toollama_toolbench}, hence, are able to address complex tasks beyond text generation.
+Motivated by this emerging paradigm, we propose applying tool-augmented LLMs to address the unique challenges of FaaS workflow generation through our system, called \name and is shown in Figure~\ref{fig:high-level}.
+A solution to build FaaS workflows requires dynamic orchestration, scalability, and seamless integration across various functions.
+The conventional FaaS workflow generation approaches are limited by steep learning curves, platform dependencies, and the inefficiencies of manual workflow design.
+In contrast, \name leverages the advanced capabilities of tool-augmented LLMs to interpret natural language instructions, interact with FaaS functions, and automate the creation of workflows, thereby, effectively addressing these barriers.

+Despite notable advancements in tool-augmented LLMs, the research remains nascent.
+Existing approaches often grapple with broad and inconsistent workflow definitions, platform, and language dependencies, and inadequate handling of data dependencies.
+These limitations make it particularly challenging to adapt tool-augmented LLMs to the FaaS workflow generation problem.
+To overcome these challenges, in this paper, we design Action Engine, an end-to-end solution for automatic FaaS workflow generation.
+Action Engine builds on foundational concepts observed in current methods for tool-augmented LLMs, including tool planning, tool selection, tool invocation, and response generation.
+However, recognizing the unique demands of FaaS, we extend these concepts to encompass the platform-agnostic and dependency management features that are critical to FaaS workflows.

+Upon receiving the user's (developer's) query, \name generates a directed acyclic graph (DAG), ensuring accurate dataflow across functions and in a FaaS platform-agnostic manner.
+By incorporating a data dependency module and an automated compilation process, Action Engine can transform the abstract (high-level) workflow descriptions into an executable FaaS workflow, while providing the user with an intuitive API endpoint to invoke the generated workflow.
+Specifically, the key contributions of this paper are as follows:

-\begin{enumerate} \item \textbf{Architecture for Automatic FaaS Workflow Generation:} We designed and open-sourced\footnote{\href{https://github.com/hpcclab/action_engine}{https://github.com/hpcclab/action\_engine}} a framework that leverages Tool-Augmented LLMs to generate FaaS workflows automatically.
-This system reduces the need for specialized knowledge and manual intervention, making the generation, management, and execution of workflows easier.
+\textbf{(A) Architecture for Automatic FaaS Workflow Generation:} We designed and open-source\footnote{\href{https://github.com/hpcclab/action_engine}{https://github.com/hpcclab/action\_engine}} framework that leverages Tool-Augmented LLMs to generate FaaS workflows automatically.
+This framework reduces the need for specialized knowledge and manual intervention, thereby, mitigating the burden of workflow generation, management, and execution.

-\item \textbf{Novel Data Dependency Management Strategy:} We propose a new LLM-based strategy for constructing and managing data dependency between workflow nodes.
-This approach ensures seamless data flow and correct sequencing of functions---maintaining workflow integrity and efficiency.

-\item \textbf{Platform-Independent Workflow Generation:} The proposed architecture can generate platform/cloud-independent workflows that can be later compiled to any underlying cloud platform or even potentially to functions across multiple clouds.
+\textbf{(B) Platform-Independent Workflow Generation:} The proposed architecture can generate platform/cloud-independent workflows that can be later compiled to any underlying cloud platform or even potentially to functions across multiple clouds.